mypicto/gemini-prompt-runner/extension/res/prompt_readme_en.txt

 >
 > If you're sharing prompts containing sensitive information, it's strongly recommended to replace the domain with
 > [https://mypicto.github.io/gemini-prompt-runner](https://mypicto.github.io/gemini-prompt-runner).
-> This will route users through a secure redirect page that checks for extension availability and safely handles parameters.
+> This will route users through a secure redirect page that checks for extension availability.
 > *Note: This redirect page is an experimental feature and is not guaranteed to be permanently maintained.*
 >
 > **Example:**